Caroline Herschel: First discoveries and catalogue

 On 26 February 1783, Caroline made her first discovery: she had found a nebula that was not included in the Messier catalogue.
 That same night, she independently discovered Messier 110 (NGC 205), the second companion of the Andromeda Galaxy.
-William then began to search himself for nebulae, sensing that there were many discoveries to be made.
+William himself then began to search for nebulae, sensing that there were many discoveries to be made.
 Caroline was relegated to a ladder on William's 20-foot reflector, attempting impossible measurements of double stars.
 William quickly realized his method of searching for nebulae was inefficient and he required an assistant to keep records.
 Naturally, he turned to Caroline.

 But it was not til the last two months of the same year before I felt the least encouragement for spending the starlight nights on a grass-plot covered with dew or hoar frost without a human being near enough to be within call.

 In the summer of 1783, William finished building a comet-searching telescope for Caroline, which she began to use immediately.
 Beginning in October 1783, the Herschels used a 20-foot reflecting telescope to search for nebulae.
 Initially, William attempted to both observe and record objects, but this too was inefficient and he again turned to Caroline.
 She sat by a window inside, William shouted his observations, and Caroline recorded.
 This was not a simple clerical task, however, because she would have to use John Flamsteed's catalogue to identify the star William used as a reference point for the nebulae.
 In 1798 Caroline presented to the Royal Society an index to John Flamsteed's observations, together with a catalog of 560 stars omitted from the British Catalogue and a list of the errata in that publication.
 Because Flamsteed's catalogue was organized by constellation, it was less useful to the Herschels, so Caroline created her own catalogue organized by north polar distance.
 The following morning, Caroline would go over her notes and write up formal observations, which she called "minding the heavens."